Blog

 What is the main difference between social listening and social intelligence?

 Social listening is the foundational process of aggregating data to see what is being said.
-Social intelligence is a mature operating model that uses AI to analyze that data into meaningful insights, connecting social conversations to definitive business impact and proactive crisis management.
+Social intelligence is a mature operating model that uses AI to analyze that data into meaningful insights, connecting social conversations to definitive business impact.

 How does multimodal data improve brand risk management?

-Traditional tools miss unscripted mentions in video, images, or audio if the brand isn't explicitly tagged.
-Multimodal intelligence uses Automatic Speech Recognition (ASR), OCR (Optical Character Recognition) and Computer Vision to "hear" and "see" mentions within the content itself, capturing the true depth of engagement on platforms like TikTok and YouTube.
+Traditional tools miss unscripted mentions.
+Multimodal intelligence uses ASR, OCR and Computer Vision to "hear" and "see" mentions within the content itself, capturing the true depth of engagement on platforms like TikTok and YouTube.

 Why is traditional social listening considered reactive?

-Social listening typically relies on lagging data and manual analysis, meaning teams are often alerted to a crisis only after it has reached mainstream headlines.
-Brand intelligence is predictive, using real-time AI to validate threats before they reach critical velocity.
+It typically relies on lagging data and manual analysis.
+Brand intelligence is predictive, using real-time AI to validate threats before they reach critical velocity and mainstream headlines.

 How can brand intelligence support the C-Suite?